Corporate governance

 Compliance-related initiatives

-●Status of measures to prevent recurrence of improper conduct during final vehicle inspections
+● Status of measures to prevent recurrence of improper conduct during final vehicle inspections

-“Remember 5.18,” an initiative for activities so that we never forget the improper sampling inspection of fuel consumption and exhaust gas in 2016 as well as the improper conduct regarding final vehicle inspection in 2018, is conducted in a way that all employees and officers, including the President, can take part, and we strive to foster a workplace culture where improper conduct does not occur due to compliance awareness and enhanced communication.
+Remember 5.18 activities so that we never forget the improper sampling inspection of fuel efficiency and exhaust gas in 2016 as well as the improper conduct regarding final vehicle inspection in 2018, are conducted in a way that all employees and officers, including the President, can take part, and we strive to foster a workplace culture where improper conduct does not occur due to compliance awareness and enhanced communication.
+Since FY2023, Suzuki has conducted Company-wide “stocktaking” activities as a general inspection, focusing on the relationship between operations and laws and regulations.
+These activities involve reviewing daily operations to identify and resolve issues while they are still minor.

 JapanDomestic sales distributors

 Sales distributors train employees through an education system suiting their type of work or career to develop staff that customers can rely on.
-In addition, they set up opportunities and attend lectures on harassment and the SDGs to create organizations where human resources can thrive and to manage risks.
+In addition, they set up opportunities and attend lectures on harassment and the SDGs to create organizations where human capital can thrive and to manage risks.

 Risk management